openhab/openhab-addons/bundles/org.openhab.binding.somfytahoma/README.md

 To start a discovery, just

-- Add a new Somfy Tahoma bridge thing.
+- Add a new bridge thing.
-- Configure the bridge with your email (login) and password to the TahomaLink cloud portal.
+- Configure the bridge selecting your cloud portal (www.tahomalink.com by default) and setting your email (login) and password to the cloud portal.

-If the supplied TahomaLink credentials are correct, the automatic discovery can be used to scan and detect roller shutters, awnings, switches and action groups that will appear in your Inbox.
+If the supplied credentials are correct, the automatic discovery can be used to scan and detect roller shutters, awnings, switches and action groups that will appear in your Inbox.

 ## Thing Configuration